babel/website/docs/usage/jsx.md

 ---

 <p class="lead">
-  6to5 has built-in support for React v0.12.
+  babel has built-in support for React v0.12.
 Tags are automatically transformed to their equivalent <code>React.createElement(...)</code> and
   <code>displayName</code> is automatically inferred and added to all
   <code>React.createClass</code> calls.
 Completely compatible with the official